kstenerud/technicalsourcery/blog/content/posts/on-endianness.md

 If the CPU is also little endian, the algorithm gets even simpler:

  * Read the first byte to extract the length field.
- * Read the same address again using the correct sized load instruction.
+ * Read the same address again using the correct sized load instruction (recasting the pointer).
  * Shift the result right 2 bits.

 If the encoding used big endian order, the length field would be at the top of the high byte, which means that you'd need to mask out a different part of the decoded value depending on the data size.